The Echo is St. Louis Park High School’s Student newspaper.

 In October 1969 an alternative paper called the St. Louis Park Current was circulated, touted as “independent student journalism.”
 It apparently did not catch on.

 In October 2016, the Dow Jones News Fund named St. Louis Park High School English teacher and Echo adviser Lori Keekley the National High School Journalism Teacher of the Year.
 Keekley had served as Echo adviser for 15 years.

-Keekley will receive a plaque and laptop computer for her class, to be presented at the Journalism Education Association and National Scholastic Press Association convention on November 12, 2016, in Indianapolis.
+Keekley received a plaque and laptop computer for her class, presented at the Journalism Education Association and National Scholastic Press Association convention on November 12, 2016, in Indianapolis.
 Her award also includes a $1,000 scholarship for a senior at the high school.
 Through her award, Keekley will also have access to webinars at the Poynter Institute.

 “Lori Keekley has done all the right things to distinguish herself as a media adviser and teacher,” Linda Shockley, Dow Jones News Fund managing director, said in a release.
 “She shines through her work with her students and in service to the broader profession.”

-Thanks to some recent donations by the High School and the efforts of SLP HS member Don Schimmel, our collection of Echoes has grown.
-Click Here for an inventory as of October 2016.
-As you can see there are some gaping holes, so if you are interested in donating your collection for preservation by the Historical Society, please contact us.
+Thanks to donations by Park alumni, the High School, and the efforts of SLP HS member Don Schimmel, our collection of Echoes has grown.
+However, there are some gaping holes, so if you are interested in donating your collection for preservation by the Historical Society, please contact us.
 Thanks!